 Thankfully, all is not lost.
-Sure, all this doom and gloom might have us ready to ditch our modern way of life in favour of living off the grid, but it is possible to go green and live more eco-friendly lifestyles without sacrificing everyday luxuries and conveniences.
+Sure, all this doom and gloom might have us ready to ditch our modern way of life in favour of living off the grid.
+Still, it is possible to go green and live more eco-friendly lifestyles without sacrificing everyday luxuries and conveniences.
 With a few calculated changes, we can reduce our carbon footprints, limit our impact on the environment, and secure a better future for our children.

-10 Eco-living practices that can help
+10 Eco-living practices for earth-friendly homes

 While it’s not feasible to outlaw all products from other regions, we can live a more eco-friendly lifestyle by choosing local when possible.
 For instance, buy produce from a local farmer, meat from a nearby rancher, and so on.
 This will cut down on the amount of energy and fuel needed for transport, keep money in the local economy, and provide access to fresh products.

 We can start our garden or grow plants in containers to give our families fresh fruit and vegetables.
 We will have more control over how the food we consume is produced and in the process and get our kids outside learning about the environment.

 Reduce the amount of waste that goes to the landfill by composting leftover veggie and fruit scraps.
 Collect eggshells, tea leaves, coffee grounds, and leftovers in a container.
 Then, add it to your compost pile of green and brown yard waste to make your garden fertilizer.

 When the weather is nice, opt for hanging out laundry to dry in the sunlight.
 Not only will this reduce your electricity consumption, but line drying also protects your clothes from damage, eliminates unneeded chemicals like laundry softener, and infuses clothes with that classic sunkissed smell.

 Before buying new, buy used.